tonicpow/wordpress-plugin/README.md

 ## Download

-Latest release will always be available for download at this link:
+The latest release will always be available to download at this link:
 [https://tonicpow.com/wordpress/tonicpow.zip](https://tonicpow.com/wordpress/tonicpow.zip)

 ## Installation